 Kidneys for transplant come from two types of donors:

 Deceased donors — Some kidneys come from people whose families donate their organs after brain death.
 It can be a great comfort when something good comes out of the tragic loss of a loved one.
 If you have type 1 diabetes you may be able to get a kidney and pancreas transplant (KP).
-Some centers will do KPs for people with type 2 diabetes who use insulin.
-When this works, you do not need insulin or dialysis.
+Some centers will do KPs for people with type 2 diabetes who use the hormone that controls blood-sugar levels.
+When this works, you no longer need injections, or dialysis.
 And, when you need two organs, you may get a transplant faster.
 If both organs come from the same donor, you may need less medicine than if you had two donors.

 Living donors — A healthy living person can donate a kidney.
 Most living donors are relatives.
 But, neighbors, friends, and even strangers can donate.
 If someone is willing to donate, but is not a blood or tissue match for you, you may be able to trade donors.
 In a paired donation, your donor gives a kidney to someone else who needs one.
 Then his or her donor gives a kidney to you.
 All of the transplants are done on the same day so no one backs out.
 Some “chains” of paired kidney donation have helped dozens of people.
 Living donor kidneys tend to last longer than deceased donor kidneys.